-Listening to a speaker using lots of filler can interrupt the flow and focus for both audience member and speaker.
+Listening to a speaker using lots of fillers can interrupt the flow and focus for both audience members and speakers.
 The constant stopping and starting between ideas can negatively impact the clarity of the message.
 Further adding a hesitant sounding “um” can suggest a lack of conviction.

 These little verbal tics are like debris in between your sentences and can turn a perfectly structured speech into one that feels uncertain and unconfident.

 It’s this vocal garbage that is one of the big barriers preventing many new leaders and managers from communicating confidently and effectively.
 The impact can be business or career suicide!
 So it’s critical to understand why such habits can creep into our speech patterns and how we can learn to eliminate the “Ums” and “Ahhs” from our speech.

 People have been filling silences with neutral vowel sounds like “um”, “ahh”, “uh” for as long as language has been around.
 (Somewhere around 100,000 years!)

 It may seem strange they’ve survived given the dislike by listeners.
 The fact that every language appears to have their own version of these verbal tics points to their universally accepted use.